kaz-utashiro/greple/docs/index.md

         greple --if='s/\.Z$//:zcat' --if='s/\.g?z$//:gunzip -c'

     File with _.gpg_ suffix is filtered by **gpg** command.
-In that case, passphrase is asked for each file.
-If you want to input passphrase only once to find from multiple files, use **-Mpgp** module.
+In that case, pass-phrase is asked for each file.
+If you want to input pass-phrase only once to find from multiple files, use **-Mpgp** module.

     If the filter start with `&`, perl subroutine is called instead of